 A means of communicating data over a wireless connection over a very short distance (several centimeters).
 NFC chips consume very little power.
 For example, a smartphone with NFC enabled can communicate with an NFC-enabled movie poster when the user waves the smartphone in front of the poster (as opposed to scanning a tag).

 A drive that combines the high capacity data storage technology of a Serial Advanced Technology Attachment (SATA) drive with the benefits of a serial-attached SCSI (SAS) interface for improved connectivity.

 near synchronous mode

 In high availability disaster recovery, the synchronization mode in which the primary database considers a transaction committed when it receives a message from the standby database confirming that the log data was received and written to the main memory of the standby system.
-See also synchronization mode.
+See also peer state, synchronization mode.